eigerco/polka-storage/docs/src/getting-started/building/source.md

 - `mater-cli`

 Additionally, if you're building `polka-storage-node` or `storagext-cli` there are features that you may want to enable:

-- For `polka-storage-node` you should add `--features polka-storage-runtime/testnet` which enables the testnet configuration;
-  all the code in the repo is currently targetting this feature, not including it may lead to unexpected behavior.
-- For `storagext-cli` you may want to add `--features storagext/insecure_url` which enables using non-TLS HTTP and WebSockets

 For more information on what each binary does, refer to [Building](./index.md).